geovannewashington/geovannewashington/README.md

 ## About Me

-I'm a **Computer Science student** in Recife, Brazil at [Cin-UFPE](https://www.cin.ufpe.br).
+I'm a **21-year-old Computer Science student in Recife, Brazil at [Cin-UFPE](https://www.cin.ufpe.br)**.
 I specialize in building web applications using the latest technologies.
 Passionate about learning and expanding my skills, I enjoy taking on new challenges and working on innovative projects.

 ## Technologies I Work With